Baserow consists of two main components:

 The web-frontend consists of the core and database modules.
 The package also contains some base config that can be extended.
 It is basically a user-friendly shell around the backend that can run in your browser.
 It is made using NuxtJS.

-A group can contain multiple applications.
+A workspace can contain multiple applications.
 It can be used to define a company, and it is

-possible to invite additional users to a group.
-Every user in the group has access to
+possible to invite additional users to a workspace.
+Every user in the workspace has access to

-all the applications within that group.
+all the applications within that workspace.
 Live collaboration allows users to immediately

 see changes made by others without having to refresh the page.
-Groups can easily be
+Workspaces can easily be

 created, edited and deleted via the